PeterAmdi/Group-F/groupF_summary.md

 Common symptoms of SEK are scaling, itching and erythema.[^7] It typically appears in the face.4 In the data set it accounts for 235 images of the total 2298 images.[^2]

+ACK or Actinic keratoses is a skin disease.
+The disease is recognized by patches on the skin.
+These patches are recognized as dry and scaly patches of skin that have been damaged by the sun.
+These skin lesions are not usually serious, but there’s a small chance that these lesions can turn into skin cancer.
+The patches usually appear on spots on your body that often are exposed to sunlight, like face, hands, arms, ears or scalp.
+In the dataset, 283 people are diagnosed with ACK.[^8]

+NEV or Nevus is the actual medical term for a mole, and is a skin disease.
+Most people have Nevi on their body, commonly between 10 and 40.
+Common nevi are not dangerous, and are just collections of colored cells, however, some moles can become cancerous.
+Typically appearing as small brown, tan, or pink spots on the skin.
+You can be born with Nevi or develop them later in life.
+They can also develop later in life as a result of sun exposure.
+75 people in the dataset are diagnosed with NEV.[^9]

 Missing data and low quality images.

 Since there is a lot of missing data in the table provided to us, we were forced to clean it up.